by Charles S. Garabedian

 We prefer to call their new rag The Fundie Manifesto on Human Sexuality and Gender Identity—leaving the city of Nashville out of the title.
 The Mayor of Nashville, Megan Barry, has already strenuously and publicly slammed this organization and its supporters for including the name of her city in the title of this two-bit fundie rag.
 Moreover, I was born in Nashville, a vibrant city that votes majority Democrat and Progressive in most elections, and I object to it too.
 In my opinion, this manifesto does not reflect the opinions or beliefs of most Nashville citizens, and I do not want the name of my wonderful hometown on this fundie rag.

-Be watchful dear brothers and sisters in Christ and prepare to resist the fat-bellied, fried-chicken-gulping forces of darkness clothed as Angels of Light.
+Be watchful dear brothers and sisters in Christ and prepare to resist the fat-bellied, iced-tea-guzzling, fried-chicken-gulping forces of darkness clothed as Angels of Light.
 Once it gets started, bigotry, hatred, discrimination, and persecution are relentless—and if followed far—they ultimately lead to torture, concentration camps, human extermination, and other crimes against humanity.
 Human history is our reliable witness to this time-after-time, and the Spanish Inquisition proved that Christians can be the creators of such atrocities.
-Put political power, hatred, and bigotry into the hands of nutjob pastors and religious fanatics, and it will be even worse.
+Put political power, hatred, and bigotry into the hands of self-righteous celebrity pastors and the religious fanatics who follow them, and it will be even worse.
 When I see people who claim to be Christians writing a manifesto aimed at the denigration of LGBTQ Americans, I have to wonder if the off-the-cuff 20th century prophecy, often attributed (rightly or wrongly) to American writer Sinclair Lewis, might be true: